API Families and Why They Exist

 This split exists because:

-• The desktop/editor needs full control over local resources and rich debug features, while deployed workers must not expose those capabilities.
+- The desktop/editor needs full control over local resources and rich debug features, while deployed servers must not expose those capabilities.

-• The worker API is a small, stable contract you can safely integrate against and deploy widely; the editor API can evolve with the UI and internal architecture.
+- The server API is a small, stable contract you can safely integrate against and deploy widely; the editor API can evolve with the UI and internal architecture.

-• Separating control plane (Editor API) from data plane (Worker/Chat server) makes scaling, security hardening, and multi-environment deployments simpler.
+- Separating control plane (Editor API) from data plane (Server/Chat server) makes scaling, security hardening, and multi-environment deployments simpler.

 Unified Endpoint Matrix